al66/imicros-flow/README.md

 ![Diagram token flow - activity](./assets/token-flow-activity.svg)

 (1) ACTIVITY_ACTIVATED
-- Service Task:
+- Service Task: if a ruleset is given
+    - get values from context for given input keys
-    - Evaluate ruleset for action parameters
+    - evaluate ruleset for preparation of action parameters
-    - Emit ACTIVITY_READY
+    - store action parameters in the context
+    - emit token `ACTIVITY_READY`
-- Others: Emit ACTIVITY_READY
+- Others: pass through, emit token `ACTIVITY_READY`

 (2) ACTIVITY_READY
 - Service Task:
+    - get values from context for the given parameters key
-    - Call action and save result in context
+    - call given service action and save result in context under the given key for the result
+    - in case of errors: emit token `ACTIVITY_ERROR`
+    - otherwise: emit token `ACTIVITY_COMPLETED`
 - Business Rule Task:
+    - get values from context for given input keys
-    - Evaluate ruleset
+    - evaluate ruleset
+    - store result in the context under the given key
+    - in case of errors: emit token `ACTIVITY_ERROR`
+    - otherwise: emit token `ACTIVITY_COMPLETED`

 (3) ACTIVITY_COMPLETED
-- All: Emit *flow.next*
+- All:
+    - emit `flow.next`

 (4) ACTIVITY_ERROR